influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/administration/upgrading.md

 InfluxDB version 0.10.0 uses a new default storage engine, `tsm1`.
 The data storage format change requires a manual conversion for data written using the `b1` or `bz1` engines.
-Full documentation on this conversion is available as a [README.md](https://github.com/influxdata/influxdb/tree/master/cmd/influx_tsm) on Github.

 ## Converting b1 and bz1 shards to tsm1